quoll/kiara/README.md

 ## Usage

 API usage only for the moment.
-See the test class for examples.
+See the test namespace for examples.

 ## TODO

 * Flesh out tests for various RDF structures and large loads.
+* Write an RDF/XML parser.
+* Implement a rules engine, with flow control based on core.async.
 * Provide a BGP resolution interface (for SPARQL engines).
-* Write an RDF/XML parser.
 * Create CLI tools.

 ## Name